semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 ### E1 Generation

-The `e1` series machines are our first generation, cost-effective with medium performance they are a good choice for less compute and memory intensive jobs.
+The `e1` series machines are our first generation, cost-effective with medium performance.
+They are a good choice for less compute and memory-intensive jobs.

 <table style="background-color: rgb(255, 255, 255);">
 <thead>